- I received a ‘’Failed To Import Package: Could Not Decompress Package’’ error when attempting to import an asset within the Unity Editor.

 Are you sure the download is not corrupt?

 Sometimes it can happen that the downloaded file gets corrupted or is incomplete.
-If you have 7zip installed on your computer (note there are unofficial download options for Mac & Linux as well), you could test this theory by opening the Unity package file on your computer.
+If you have 7zip installed on your computer (note there are unofficial download options for Mac and Linux as well), you could test this theory by opening the Unity package file on your computer.
 You can find the package files in the following directory:

 Windows - User>AppData>Roaming>Unity>Asset Store-5.x